 - Rio Grande Nature Center

 - Sugarite Canyon

 Please note that White Sands and Chaco are national parks.
 When submitting in this category, please include the name of the park where you took your picture.

-NOTE: Digital photography has changed the way in which images can be made.
-With that in mind, we’re okay with darkening, lightening, or adjusting color in photographs in all categories.
+NOTE: Digital photography has changed the way in which images are made.
+With that in mind, we’re okay with darkening, lightening, or adjusting color in photographs.
 You can change contrast, burn and dodge your images, and convert them to black and white.
-But really, we believe that this is a beautiful state and like it the way it is.
-Please don’t overdo it in processing your photos, and as always, our judges will show a preference for a good eye over the willy-nilly use of the saturation slider.
-Also, if you’re shooting with your phone or other mobile device, your photos will be much easier to choose (and work with) if you’re shooting at your highest resolution.
+Don’t overdo it in processing your photos, and as always, our judges will show a preference for a good eye over the use of the saturation slider.
+Also, if you’re shooting with your phone or other mobile device, your photos will be much easier to choose (and work with) if you’re shooting at the highest resolution.

 Please note: If you choose to include people in your submission, you are responsible for obtaining the necessary releases from the individuals depicted.
 Likewise, if your images include private property (and this includes dogs, cats, mountains, and sculptures, among other subjects), you are responsible for obtaining the necessary release from the property owner.
 You must be able to provide copies of these releases to New Mexico Magazine upon request.
-Examples and templates for such a release can be found at https://www.asmp.org/property-model-releases/.
+Examples and templates for releases are available here.

 - Reid Callanan, Director, Santa Fe Photographic Workshops

-- Edie Dillman, Art & Photography Director, New Mexico Magazine
+- John McCauley, Art & Photography Director, New Mexico Magazine

 - Gabriela Marks, President of American Society of Media Photographers, New Mexico